C-MORL: Multi-Objective Reinforcement Learning through Efficient Discovery of Pareto Front: Optimizing Constrained MORL

-Assumption \ref{assum:feasible} justifies the use of gradient-based algorithm for solving CMDP can converge with general constraints.
-For the MORL problem, as long as the threshold $\mathbf{d}$ are chosen beforehand such that for the initial points, there are $G_i^\pi \geq d_i, i\neq l$, the initialization point of problem Eq. \ref{equ:CMDP} is always feasible.
+\begin{assumption} The value $ G_i^\pi(s), i=1,...,n, \; i\neq l $ is bounded for all policies $\pi \in \Pi_P$. \end{assumption} \begin{assumption} Every local minima of $G_l^\pi$ is a feasible solution. \end{assumption} Assumption \ref{assum:feasible} justifies the use of gradient-based algorithm for solving CMDP can converge with general constraints.
+As long as the threshold $\mathbf{d}$ are chosen beforehand such that for initializations, there are $G_i^\pi \geq d_i, i\neq l$, then starting points for problem Eq. \ref{equ:CMDP} is always feasible.

 Note that implementing the Pareto extension aims to expand the Pareto front in various objective directions, starting from the initialization points of problem Eq. \ref{equ:CMDP}.
 In this regard, the solution derived from Eq. \ref{equ:CMDP} should contribute to the Pareto front, meaning it must be a Pareto-optimal solution.
 Therefore, it is crucial to set proper constraint values $d_i,i=1,...,n, \; i\neq l $.
 Accordingly, we present the following proposition that formalizes the criteria for specifying appropriate constraint values: \begin{proposition} Let $\tilde{G}_i$ denote the ascending sorted list for the $i^{th}$ objective values in $P$, and suppose the sorted sequence of the initial point $P_r$ in $\tilde{P}_i$ is $k$.
-If $d_i \geq \tilde{G}_i(k-1)$ for all $i=1, \ldots, n, \; i\neq l$, then the optimal solution of problem Eq. \ref{equ:CMDP} is a Pareto-optimal solution. \end{proposition}

-See Proof in Appendix \ref{appendix:proof of constraints}.
+If $d_i \geq \tilde{G}_i(k-1)$ for all $i=1, \ldots, n, \; i\neq l$, then the optimal solution of problem Eq. \ref{equ:CMDP} is a Pareto-optimal solution. \end{proposition} See Proof in Appendix \ref{appendix:proof of constraints}.
 Proposition \ref{prop:pareto optimal} provides the condition of which the feasible solution of problem Eq. \ref{equ:CMDP} is a Pareto optimal solution.
 Fig. \ref{fig:constraints} visualizes the constraint value setting criteria.
 In the next section, we will further propose a more practical method of specifying constraint values $d_i$ for all $i=1, \ldots, n, \; i\neq l$.

 Having established the criteria for selecting appropriate constraints, we now turn our attention to the challenges associated with solving the constrained formulation Eq. \ref{equ:CMDP}, which is untractable due to the nonconvex and multiple-step formulation.
 To address such issue, constrained CMDP formulation of MORL problem Eq. \ref{equ:CMDP} can be solved by using the Lagrangian relaxation technique once converted to an unconstrained problem.
 Denote $\boldsymbol{G}^{\pi}_{1:n\setminus l}=[G_1^{\pi}, ..., G_n^{\pi}]^\top, i\neq l$.
 And define the Lagrangian $L:=G_l^\pi - \boldsymbol{\lambda}^\top (\mathbf{d}-\boldsymbol{G}^{\pi}_{1:n\setminus l})$, where $\lambda_i \geq 0, i=1,...,n, \; i\neq l$ is the Lagrange multiplier.
 The resulting equivalent problem is the dual problem